 The Academy takes place at the San Francisco Conservatory of Music, 50 Oak Street (near the corner of Van Ness Avenue and Market Street), San Francisco CA 94102.

-Many participants have been very resourceful in creating opportunities to raise funds from within their own communities for their travel and housing expenses .
+Many participants have been very resourceful in creating opportunities to raise funds from within their own communities for their travel expenses .
 Among these are soliciting a scholarship foundation in their hometown, asking members of their social organizations, presenting house concerts, or creating YouTube and crowdfunding opportunities.
 We are happy to provide you with any information that you might need to fulfill one or more of these endeavors.
 Additionally, organizations such as Early Music America (earlymusicamerica.org) offer travel grants for summer study programs.

 Letters of recommendation should come from professionals who can thoughtfully comment on your musical abilities with appropriate acumen.
 Choose, if possible, a professional in the field who knows your current level of playing or singing, and who functions in a supervisory (or directorial) role.